qutip/qutip-tutorials/tutorials-v5/time-evolution/007_brmesolve_tls.md

 plt.legend(), plt.xlabel("time"), plt.ylabel("<X>");
 ```

-You can use the `qutip.anim_hinton()` function to visualize the time evolution.
-The animation shows the state is converging to the steadystate.
+We can use `qutip.anim_hinton()` function to visualize the time evolution.
+The animation shows the state is converging to the ground state.
+Even if you change the initial state, the result is the same.

 ```python
 fig, ani = anim_hinton(me_s)